Frequently Asked Questions About Child Sponsorship

 You can pay for your sponsorship in a variety of ways, including through a bank transfer, recurring credit card gift, wire transfer or personal check.
 We recommend setting up an automatic (or recurring) bank transfer, because it saves us on the significant processing fees associated with credit card and check payments.
 We want to ensure as much of your support as possible goes to the children who need it most.

 How do I update my credit card number?

 You can update your credit card number by logging into your online account and clicking “Manage My Giving.”
 From there you can find your sponsorship gifts on the right column and can update your credit card number by selecting “Update Credit Card”.
-If you need assistance, call our donor services team at 1-800-728-3843, Monday-Friday 8am-5pm (EST).
+If you need assistance, call our Supporter Experience Center at 1-800-728-3843, Monday-Friday 8am-5pm (EST).
 To ensure the security of your information, we do not recommend sending credit card information over email.

 How will I be notified if my support is interrupted?

 If your sponsorship contribution is unable to be processed (when, for example, your credit card account number changes), you will first receive a notification letter by mail and then a printed statement each month.
-In addition, you will receive an email or mobile alert and a phone call from a donor services representative to help you update your payment information.
+In addition, you will receive an email or mobile alert and a phone call from a Supporter Experience Center Representative to help you update your payment information.

 How do I increase my sponsorship support?

 If you’re ready to provide even more support to your sponsored child and his or her community, you can easily update your contribution amount online in the “My Giving” section of your online account.
-Your donor services team is also happy to assist you and can be reached at 1-800-728-3843, Monday-Friday 8am-5pm (EST).
+Your Supporter Experience Center is also happy to assist you and can be reached at 1-800-728-3843, Monday-Friday 8am-5pm (EST).